Skip to main content

 • stability

-• “So far, amazing game and runs great.”
+• “So far an amazing game that runs great.”

 • “Decent little time waster, but way too buggy at the moment to be worth this price.”